usaid-cs/yesterday-i-learned/linux.md

 - Want to write your own file deduper?
 Unfortunately, it is already made and preinstalled as `fdupes`.
 - Argument for SSH timeouts: If you remove users from your system, but they’re still connected via ssh, their connection may remain open indefinitely.
 - While `Ctrl+R` is backwards search, `Ctrl+S` is forward search (almost exclusively for when you press `Ctrl+R` too many times).
-- [The `last` command][askubuntu 2] will show `- crash` if a computer crashed, possibly due to power outage.
+- [The `last` command](http://askubuntu.com/a/297637) will show `- crash` if a computer crashed, possibly due to power outage.
 This is the simplest way to determine if someone used the machine and shut it down afterwards, and when `syslog` is emptied for whatever reason.
 - `readlink (path to link)` outputs where the link is pointing.
 - `sudo -s` turns you into root and keeps whichever shell you're using.
-- [`cd -`][winterdrake] gets you back to the previous directory.
+- [`cd -`](http://winterdrake.com/unixlinux-trick-cd-back-to-the-previous-directory/) gets you back to the previous directory.
 To make a directory called `-`, `mkdir '-'`.
 To go to that directory, use `cd ./-`, because `cd '-'` will not work.
 - Press `Shift+PgUp` and `Shift+PgDn` to scroll up and down.
 - If you cannot run a program with sudo because "Could not open X display", even though DISPLAY is already something like `:0`, then try running `xhost +` first.
 - To do a port scan on anything, run `nc -vz example.com 1-65535 2>&1 | grep succeeded`